 Why Does the Body Need a Tolerance Break?

 As we mentioned, consuming cannabis and any of its derivatives means the natural cannabinoid receptors in your body start to dampen over time.
-Part of our endocannabinoid system, these receptors are what naturally produce endocannabinoids.
+These receptors are part of our endocannabinoid system and are what naturally produce endocannabinoids.
 This system is responsible for a large spectrum of biological and physiological functions.

-Taking a break from delta-8 will give your body’s cannabinoid receptors time to become sensitive to the compound again.
+Taking a break from d8 will give your body’s cannabinoid receptors time to become sensitive to the compound again.

 What to Do When Your Break is Over

-When you’ve reached the finish line and you’re done with your tolerance break, be sure to browse our delta-8 products to discover which is your next favorite.
+When you’ve reached the finish line, and you’re done with your tolerance break, be sure to browse our d8 products to discover your next favorite.
 Between Delta-8 brownies, dark chocolate, gummies, oils, and more, there’s something special waiting for you at the end of your T-break!

 In this guide, we were able to tackle when to take a tolerance break with delta-8.
 Do you still have questions about the trending cannabinoid?
 Fortunately, we have answers to your inquiries.
 We have a blog dedicated to spreading knowledge about the industry we’re in.
 Even better, we have a narrowed-down delta-8 THC section for you to browse through at your convenience.